intel/cc-oci-runtime/documentation/Installing-Clear-Containers-on-Fedora.md

 ## Introduction

-Clear Containers 2.1 is available for Fedora versions **24** and **25**.
+Clear Containers 2.1 is available for Fedora\* versions **24** and **25**.
-Clear Containers supports the latest version of Docker CE (currently 17.05), with the exception of Swarm.
-If you want to use Swarm, you must install Docker version 1.12.1.
+Clear Containers supports the latest version of Docker\* CE, currently 17.05, with the exception of Swarm\*.
+If you require Swarm, install Docker version 1.12.1.

 ## Install the Clear Containers runtime